 All over the world, DOIs are used as persistent identifiers to enable sustainable reference to publications and datasets.
 Links between different types of scientific output are made possible by the worldwide network of DOIs and other persistent identifiers.
 By implementing the DOI system, DANS supports the citation of datasets according to the DataCite and FORCE11 guidelines.

 DANS is also involved in the URN:NBN identifier project and maintains the national URN:NBN resolver.
 In collaboration with university libraries, research institutions, the Royal Library of the Netherlands and EduStandaard, DANS works to maintain the national URN:NBN infrastructure.
-DANS also participates in several persistent identifier projects, for instance the development of the PID-guide with the Dutch Digital Heritage Network (NDE).
+DANS also participates in several persistent identifier projects, for instance the development of the PID-guide with the Dutch Digital Heritage Network (NDE) and in the establishment of the PID Forum, a global information and discussion platform for persistent identifiers.

 FAQ